+44 (0) 20 7440 6900

 Areas of expertise

-• Advice to a logistics platform drafting contractual rules for electronic bills of lading and electronic bills of exchange.
+- Instructed by a logistics platform drafting contractual rules for electronic bills of lading and electronic bills of exchange.

-• Advised an oilseed trader on a number of arbitrations brought against it by buyers for non-delivery of goods affected by export embargoes imposed by the Indian Government.
+- Instructed by an oilseed trader on a number of arbitrations brought against it by buyers for non-delivery of goods affected by export embargoes imposed by the Indian Government.

 LMAA terms

-• allegedly premature termination of a charterparty, raising particularly difficult issues under section 41(3) of the Arbitration Act 1996 (strike-out for want of prosecution).
+- Sole arbitrator in a dispute arising out of the allegedly premature termination of a charterparty, raising particularly difficult issues under section 41(3) of the Arbitration Act 1996 (strike-out for want of prosecution).

-• laytime and demurrage, raising difficult procedural problems with one party situated in a warzone making participation in the reference difficult.
+- Laytime and demurrage, raising difficult procedural problems with one party situated in a warzone making participation in the reference difficult.

 LCIA

-• a sale of wheat dispute raising complex issues relating to sanctions and illegality.
+Sole arbitrator in a reference involving complex issues relating to the separability of an agreement to arbitrate and the effect of a sale of wheat dispute raising complex issues relating to sanctions and illegality.

 MMTA (minor metals)

-• sale of metal rods values at just under USD1,000,000, settled soon after Terms of Reference agreed.
+Sale of metal rods values at just under USD1,000,000

 HKIAC